hat-festival/glowing-hat/presentations/reveal.js/emf-2024/slides/other-hats.md

 Notes:

-A Hat is just an array of pixels, which means it's isomorphic to lots of other NeoPixel things
+A Hat is just an array of pixels - the fact that it's wrapped around a hat is kind of incidental, which means it's isomorphic to lots of other NeoPixel things

 Behold, a hat!